Become a Visiting Student at Shenandoah

 Courses that have a prerequisite requirement may not be available for Visiting Students.
 Questions about Visiting Student courses, please contact an Academic Advisor.

-The online Visiting Student application needs to be submitted prior to June 28 to allow for processing.
+The online Visiting Student Application needs to be submitted prior to August 24 to allow for processing.

 Earn a Degree